formbricks/formbricks/SECURITY.md

 # Security Policy of Formbricks

 This is Formbrick's security policy.
-Please reach out to us on our Discord or, if privately, via <security@formbricks.com>
+Please reach out to us on Github or, if privately, via <security@formbricks.com>

 ## Introduction